Frequently Asked Questions

 - Please wear comfortable dance clothes.
 No jeans please.
 Yoga pants and belly dance pants are acceptable.
 You do not have to show your belly, but please wear a tight fitting shirt to allow the movements to be seen.
 It is difficult to determine what your hips and belly are doing if you cannot see them.

 - Hip scarf.
-If you do not have one, you can find them online or Tracy will have some on the first day of class for purchase.
+If you do not have one, you can find them online or she will also have some to borrow.

 - Footwear.
 Please do not dance in socks.
 They are slippery and it's dangerous.
 If you do not have callouses built up on your feet, I recommend some sort of dance paw (Examples here, here and here), ballet shoes, lyrical shoes, etc. You want something that will provide you some padding and allow you to turn without sticking to the floor.